 What: A 5-day, residential institute that provides political scientists with training to conduct ethical, rigorous, civically engaged research.

-Where: ICER is held in Boston, in partnership with Tufts University’s Tisch College of Civic Life
+Where: ICER is usually held in Boston, in partnership with Tufts University’s Tisch College of Civic Life.
+In 2021, it is virtual.

 Who: ICER is intended for advanced graduate students in political science and political scientists at any stage of their careers who wish to shift to using civically engaged research.
 It is not meant for scholars who are already experienced in that approach.